bennymeg/Fabrication-Toolkit/README.md

 ☑ __Additional layers__: Comma-separated list of additional layers to include in the gerber archive.</br>
 ☑ __Plot all active layers__: Whether to include all layers, instead of just the layers required by JLCPCB.</br>
 ☑ __Set User.1 as V-Cut layer__: Merge User.1 layer with the Edge-Cut layer in production.</br>
 ☑ __Use User.2 for an alternative Edge-Cut layer__: Use the User.2 instead of the Edge-Cut layer for the board outline in production.
     This is useful if you need process edges or panelization during production but still want to keep the individual outline for prototyping, 3D model exports, or similar purposes.</br>
 ☑ __Apply automatic translations__: Apply known translation fixes for common components.</br>
 ☑ __Apply automatic fill for all zones__: Refill all zones before generation production files.</br>
 ☑ __Exclude DNP components from BOM__: Exclude components the had been set a DNP from th BOM.</br>
+☑ __Generate Backups__: Generate Backup zip for the production files.</br>

+## Attributes

+> [!NOTE]
+> All the attributes are entered in the Schematic Editor, make sure to update your PCB [**F8**] with the changes made to the schematic before generating a new set of production files, otherwise your changes won't be reflected.

 ### ① Include Component Part Number in Production Files
 Add an 'LCSC Part #'* field with the LCSC component part number to the symbol's fields property.